Converg3nce/matic-docs/docs/develop/advanced/mapping-assets.md

 Mapping a token involves deploying a *childToken* contract on matic chain and registering the token on both main and matic chain.

-A restricted *childToken* can be deployed and registered on matic chain automatically by making a contract call to the ChildChain contract.
+A restricted *childToken* is deployed and registered on Matic chain automatically by making a contract call to the ChildChain contract.
 But if the *rootToken* has extra functionality apart from basic ERC20/ERC721, a custom *childToken* contract needs to be deployed manually.
+(Read [adding additional functionality](/docs/develop/advanced/mapping-assets#adding-functionality-to-child-token))

 ## Deploying a 'Restricted' Child Token